 Whether or not he got the figure right, his arithmetic led him to create an anti-tax campaign that would have a spectacular real-world impact.
 Within just over a decade, every Australian government, state and federal, had abolished death duties, making Australia one of just two Western countries that no longer taxed bequests or inheritances.

 Negus’s success attracted the attention of Willard H. Pedrick, a professor of law at Arizona State University.
-With a research grant from the privately funded Lincoln Institute he came to Australia in 1980 to interview Negus and visit the state capitals to find out how and why Australia had gone it alone.
-He published his findings in the Western Australian Law Review under the unlawyerly title, “Oh, to Die Down Under!
+With a research grant from the privately funded Lincoln Institute he came to Australia in 1980 to interview Negus and visit the state capitals.
+His goal was to find out how and why Australia had gone it alone.
+Back in America he eventually published his findings in the Western Australian Law Review under the unlawyerly title, “Oh, to Die Down Under!”

 “We started off with our own phone and a few volunteers,” Negus told the Women’s Weekly.
 “Then we had to employ two full-time shorthand typists and two juniors, helped by about forty volunteers… We turned the sleep-out into our post office, ended up having to get three telephones and four extensions, and made the sunroom into an office.
 And I overflowed into the dining room.”